fabi8bit/clubbub/README.md

 - __Story Area__

-  - This area is where the choosen story is displayed and it is revealed after clicking on the play button.
-It features also a reset button to bring the user back to the wizard area
+  - This area is where the chosen story is displayed and it is revealed after clicking on the play button.
+It also features a reset button to bring the user back to the wizard area

 ![story-area](readme_assets/readme_imgs/mobile-story-display.webp)